Steubenville, Ohio: Education

 Public schools in Steubenville are operated by the Steubenville City School District.
 There are a total of five schools in the district, including Steubenville High School.
 A portion of far western Steubenville is served by the Indian Creek Local School District.
 Several private schools are located in Steubenville.
-The Roman Catholic Diocese of Steubenville operates Bishop John King Mussio Central Elementary School, Bishop John King Mussio Central Junior High School and Steubenville Catholic Central High School.
+The Diocese of Steubenville operates Bishop John King Mussio Central Elementary School, Bishop John King Mussio Central Junior High School and Steubenville Catholic Central High School.

-Steubenville is home to the Franciscan University of Steubenville, a private university affiliated with the Roman Catholic Church, founded in 1946.
+In higher education, the city is home to the Franciscan University of Steubenville, a private Catholic university founded in 1946.
 A second Catholic college, the College of St. Joseph the Worker, opened in Steubenville in 2024 with a focus on liberal arts and skilled trades education.
+Youngstown State University has operated a satellite campus in Steubenville since 2026.
 Eastern Gateway Community College was a public community college located in the city from 1968 to 2024.

 On July 24, 2012, after being threatened with a lawsuit from the atheist Freedom from Religion Foundation, the Steubenville city council decided to remove the image of Franciscan University from its town logo rather than pay for a lawsuit.
 The city later proposed a logo that included a chapel and cross.